mozilla/classify-client/README.md

 - `PORT`: port number (default: `8080`)
 - `GEOIP_DB_PATH`: path to GeoIP database (default: `./GeoLite2-Country.mmdb`)
 - `VERSION_FILE`: path to `version.json` file (default: `./version.json`)
+- `DEBUG`: A boolean that enables extra debugging options, such as a `/debug` endpoint that shows internal server state.
+- `TRUSTED_PROXY_LIST`: A comma-separated list of CIDR ranges that trusted proxies will be in.
+Supports both IPv4 and IPv6.

 ## Tests